akash2704/Linkdin-scrapper/readme.md

 ### Contributing
 Contributions are welcome!
 Please submit issues or pull requests on the GitHub repository.
 Suggestions for improving selectors, error handling, or performance are encouraged.
 ### Contact
-#!/bin/bash

-echo "Contact Information"
-echo "-------------------"
-echo "For questions or support, contact Akash at <a href=\"mailto:akashkallai27@gmail.com\">akashkallai27@gmail.com</a>
+For questions or support, contact Akash at akashkallai27@gmail.com